-These rules are being rescinded in their entirety and will be replaced with new rules.
-There are no anticipated increases or decreases in revenues or costs to other state or local governmental units as a result of the proposed rules that will replace these rules.
+There are no anticipated increases or decreases in revenues or costs to other state or local government units as a result of the proposed rules.
 Any local or state change to revenue may occur via the statutory provisions as it concerns how the funds, fees, or taxes are allocated or expended.
-The agency is required to set an application fee pursuant to the MMFLA and MRTMA and has set the fee at \$6,000 to offset the background investigations, administration of the licensing application, etc. The other statutorily imposed fee is the annual regulatory assessment/renewal fee set forth in the MMFLA and MRTMA which will be deposited in the marihuana regulatory fund.
+The agency is required to set an application fee pursuant to the MMFLA and MRTMA and has set the fee at \$6,000 to offset the background investigations, administration of the licensing application, etc. The other statutory imposed fee is the annual regulatory assessment/renewal fee set forth in the MMFLA and MRTMA which will be deposited in the marihuana regulatory fund.